-A \$35 fee is charged to replace a lost key.
-Additionally, a \$35 fee will be charged for not returning a key when required (such as over a semester break).
-Anytime a request is made to unlock a room due to a lost or misplaced key a \$5 fee will be charged after the first incident.
+A \$50 fee is charged to replace a lost key.
+Additionally, a \$50 fee will be charged for not returning a key when required (such as over a semester break).
+After the first incident, any request to unlock a room due to a lost or misplaced key will incur a \$5 fee.